 What makes a word impossible to translate?
 Is it simply that the word doesn't exist in English or is the meaning so subtle that the definition lies somewhere amongst a group of similar English words?

 When does the meaning of a word become lost in translation?
 The differing structures and cultural origins of the various languages of the world can often create some real confusion.
 Some words seem to be impossible to communicate.
-It's a strange, even romantic, thought that a word could not be translated – it implies that there may be some concepts only accessible to speakers of one particular language.
-Yet despite cultural and linguistic differences, it is interesting that there exists at least a rough equivalent in other languages for most words.
-Some words – when translated into English – become a series of hyphenated words or a complex sentence.
-Agglutinative languages often feature complex words that are comprised of a long line of morphemes.
-Inuit languages, Turkish, Japanese, Malay and others feature a substantial number of these complex words.
-Here is a list of 20 so-called untranslatable words:
+It's a strange, even romantic, thought that a word could not be translated.
+This implies that there may be some concepts only accessible to speakers of one particular language.

 This is a Turkish word that is really more of an expression.
 Its meaning?
 Something along the lines of “you are one of those whom we could make resemble the Czechoslovakian people.”
 Several words have confusing literal translations that won't help much in trying to understand their meanings.